 Little kids may not fully understand the significance of Earth Day, but they can certainly be part of a simple family tradition this April 22 — a special meal.
-Bring the family together for dinner honoring Earth Day.
+Bring the family together for a dinner honoring Earth Day.
 The ingredients of this meal should be conscious of the environment in any way possible.
 For example, make a meatless meal or use ingredients bought entirely from a local farmers market.
-Instead of scraping remnants into the trash or even the compost heap, turn the leftovers into a second creative meal for the following night.
-This Earth Day meal can be the very beginning of a new tradition to make every meal just a little bit more earth-conscious.

 Learning how to be green not just on Earth Day but every day is a wonderful way to bond with your family while making a beneficial impact on our planet day after day.

 Feature image courtesy of Shutterstock.
 This story was originally posted on April 9, 2015.
-It was updated on April 20, 2017.
+It was updated March 2020.